tangrams/tangram-docs/pages/sources.md

 *This is the technical documentation for Tangram's `sources` block.
 For a conceptual overview of the way Tangram works with data sources, see the [Filters Overview](Filters-Overview.md).*

 ## `sources`
-The `sources` element is a top-level element in a Tangram scene file.
+The `sources` element is a required top-level element in a Tangram scene file.
 It declares the beginning of a `sources` block.
 It takes only one kind of parameter: the _source name_.
 Any number of _source names_ can be declared.

 #### source names
 Required _string_, can be anything.
 No default.